Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Little bit of Sheila Jackson Lee, Halliburton's in her district.

-Unfortunately, their office is located in the 18th Congressional District.
+Unfortunately, their office is located in the 18th congressional district.

 It is unfortunate that the arrogance of this company would suggest that they could make announcements in the brightness of sunlight on Sunday and not engage their local community leaders, their employees, and others who might be vested in the relocation of corporate headquarters.

-You know, you people stop the tape.
+You know, you people.

-You people are the biggest damned hypocrites.
+You people are the biggest damn hypocrites.

-You've tried to destroy this company, you've accused them of of of war profiteering, trying to get over there to get the oil with Bush and his buddies.
+You've accused them of war profiteering, trying to get over there to get the oil with Bush and his buddies.

 You've accused them of undermining America.